engisalor/quartz/builtin/markdown/user_guide.md

 While some attributes have a single unique value (e.g., timestamps), others can have several.
 A `theme` attribute could include a list of topics, like Food, Education, and Sanitation.
 This could be tagged in a corpus as a single string with a separator between values (`Food|Education|Sanitation`).

 Multivalues can include repeated values, like `source.type` = `NGO|NGO`.
-In this case  two organizations of the same type are listed in another attribute: `source.name` = `UN Environment Programme|UN Office for the Coordination of Humanitarian Affairs`.
+In this case two organizations of the same type are listed in a related attribute: `source.name` = `UN Environment Programme|UN Office for the Coordination of Humanitarian Affairs`.

 When frequencies are calculated for attributes with multivalues, a document is only counted once regardless of any repeated multivalues.
 If a corpus with one document has `source.type` = `NGO|NGO|NGO|IGO`, the total count for `NGO` documents is always `1`.